-- Surface vegetation and soils are often removed. - Water sources can be altered or depleted. - Transmission lines and roads fragment habitat, displace wildlife, and increase predation and accidental wildlife deaths.
+- Disrupt vegetation and soils.

+- Water sources can be altered or depleted.

+- Transmission lines and roads fragment habitat and displace wildlife populations.

 In densely developed areas, with one drill pad per 10 acres, the pads and infrastructure can destroy up to 175 acres of habitat, the equivalent of 133 football fields, causing both direct habitat loss and indirect harm to wildlife as they avoid a larger area around the zones of drilling.
 A study near Pinedale, Wyoming, observed mule deer behavior before and during oil pad development.
-They found almost half of high-use habitat declined to medium-low or low-use levels.
+They found almost half of high-use habitat declined to medium-low or low-use levels, pushing wildlife out of the area.